seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **AGAMEMNON**
 Worthy of arms! as welcome as to one
 That would be rid of such an enemy;
-But that’s no welcome: understand more clear,
+But that's no welcome: understand more clear,
-What’s past and what’s to come is strew’d with husks
+What's past and what's to come is strew'd with husks
 And formless ruin of oblivion;
 But in this extant moment, faith and troth,
-Strain’d purely from all hollow bias-drawing,
+Strain'd purely from all hollow bias-drawing,
 Bids thee, with most divine integrity,
 From heart of very heart, great Hector, welcome.